 A common reason that an e-filed return might reject is for the document count.

 Electronically filed tax returns are transmitted in a data format called XML, so the word "document" is defined in the context of XML rather than in what the return looks like when printed.
 (Many forms consist of multiple printed pages, but in the return data they are counted as a single document.)

 How are documents counted?

-- Standalone - In TaxSlayer Pro, a standalone form will have a menu option to delete the form.
+- standalone - In TaxSlayer Pro, a standalone form will have a menu option to delete the form.
 For example, in the S corp return Schedules L and M-2 are considered standalone (even though they are incorporated into Form 1120-S) since they can be deleted in the menu.
 Schedule M-1 is not standalone since it cannot be deleted from the menu.

 How are documents created in a return in TaxSlayer Pro?